Parable of the Wheat and Weeds of Jesus Unveiled—

 Read:

 Revelation 20:14, “And death and hell were cast into the lake of fire.
 This is the second death.”
 (BRG Bible).
 This scripture finds its fulfillment at the end of the 1,000-year reign of Jesus Christ.
-Here, the common grave of mankind, symbolized as ‘hell,’ and death itself are cast into the lake of fire.
+Here, the text casts the common grave of mankind, symbolized as ‘hell,’ and death itself into the lake of fire.
 This represents a complete and final end to both.

-In the verses preceding verse 14, it symbolically describes people who are alive yet referred to as ‘dead’.
+In the verses preceding verse 14, the text symbolically describes people who are alive yet refers to them as ‘dead’.
 Revelation 20:11-13,”And I saw the dead, great and small, standing before the throne.”
 These ‘dead’ are individuals who lived during the 1,000-year reign of Jesus Christ.

 Why Pictured as Being Dead

 Why are these people, who are alive, depicted as ‘dead’?
-Because they are the millions or billions of people who will be resurrected during this reign, after the first resurrection.
-When contrasting these individuals with those granted everlasting life in the first resurrection, they are considered ‘dead’ until they are granted everlasting life at the end of the 1,000-year reign of Christ.
+Because God will resurrect millions or billions of people during this reign, after the first resurrection.
+When we contrast these individuals with those whom God grants everlasting life in the first resurrection, we consider them ‘dead’ until God grants them everlasting life at the end of the 1,000-year reign of Christ.

 In Summary… What is the Good Seed of Jesus’ Parable of the Wheat and Weeds?